cole-ruehle/concept_backend/design/learning/dynamic-exit-planner-test-results.md

 ### 2. Conflict: Starting a Second Hike for the Same User Fails

-**Purpose**: Validates that users cannot start multiple concurrent hikes.
+**Purpose**: Tests that users can't start multiple hikes at the same time.

 **Test Flow**:
 - Starts first hike for user `user-alice-123`